Aleutian Islands campaign: Funter Bay Cannery

 The villagers of Saint Paul spent most of World War II at the Thlinket Packing Company cannery at Funter Bay.
 The cannery had previously ceased operation in 1931 and had been used as storage before being acquired by P.E.
 Harris Co in 1941.
 By 1942 the buildings had fallen into disrepair with only a caretaker and his wife living on site when the owners struck a deal with the U.S. Government on the June 16 to lease the property for $60 per month, and on June 24 the entire native population of Saint George and Saint Paul arrived at Funter Bay.
 The following day villagers of St George were shifted to the mine site about one mile away.

 The villagers were left to their own devices to make the place livable, building beds and repairing the decaying buildings at the site.
 Water was often in short supply and contaminated, and the cabins which had not been intended for winter occupation lacked good insulation or heating.

 Funter Bay Mine

 Across the bay from the cannery, the villagers of Saint George were housed in the shoreside camp of the former Admiralty Alaska Gold Mine.
-By June 1942 the mine had been out of production for more than 15 years and only the onside caretaker (Rado Pekovich) and one other person lived at the site, eventually the mine was leased to the government for $1 per year to house the villagers.
+By June 1942 the mine had been out of production for more than 15 years and only the onsite caretaker (Rado Pekovich) and one other person lived at the site.
+Eventually the mine was leased to the government for $1 per year to house the villagers.

-The mining camp facilities were not adequate to house the number of villagers due to electrical hazards, poisonous chemicals left over from the mining activities and only two outhouses for the entire population, and like for the cannery health and sanitation were chronic problems.
+The mining camp facilities were not adequate to house the number of villagers due to electrical hazards, poisonous chemicals left from the mining activities and only two outhouses for the entire population.
+Like for the cannery, health and sanitation were chronic problems.